dhirajthakare/Javascript-Tutorial/PHP Tutorial/PHPTutotial.md

 ?>
 ```

+### PHP Array Functions

+#### PHP Array Introduction
+The array functions allow you to access and manipulate arrays.

+Simple and multi-dimensional arrays are supported.

+###### PHP Array Functions
+Function	Description
+array()	Creates an array
+array_change_key_case()	Changes all keys in an array to lowercase or uppercase
+array_chunk()	Splits an array into chunks of arrays
+array_column()	Returns the values from a single column in the input array
+array_combine()	Creates an array by using the elements from one "keys" array and one "values" array
+array_count_values()	Counts all the values of an array
+array_diff()	Compare arrays, and returns the differences (compare values only)
+array_diff_assoc()	Compare arrays, and returns the differences (compare keys and values)
+array_diff_key()	Compare arrays, and returns the differences (compare keys only)
+array_diff_uassoc()	Compare arrays, and returns the differences (compare keys and values, using a user-defined key comparison function)
+array_diff_ukey()	Compare arrays, and returns the differences (compare keys only, using a user-defined key comparison function)
+array_fill()	Fills an array with values
+array_fill_keys()	Fills an array with values, specifying keys
+array_filter()	Filters the values of an array using a callback function
+array_flip()	Flips/Exchanges all keys with their associated values in an array
+array_intersect()	Compare arrays, and returns the matches (compare values only)
+array_intersect_assoc()	Compare arrays and returns the matches (compare keys and values)
+array_intersect_key()	Compare arrays, and returns the matches (compare keys only)
+array_intersect_uassoc()	Compare arrays, and returns the matches (compare keys and values, using a user-defined key comparison function)
+array_intersect_ukey()	Compare arrays, and returns the matches (compare keys only, using a user-defined key comparison function)
+array_key_exists()	Checks if the specified key exists in the array
+array_keys()	Returns all the keys of an array
+array_map()	Sends each value of an array to a user-made function, which returns new values
+array_merge()	Merges one or more arrays into one array
+array_merge_recursive()	Merges one or more arrays into one array recursively
+array_multisort()	Sorts multiple or multi-dimensional arrays
+array_pad()	Inserts a specified number of items, with a specified value, to an array
+array_pop()	Deletes the last element of an array
+array_product()	Calculates the product of the values in an array
+array_push()	Inserts one or more elements to the end of an array
+array_rand()	Returns one or more random keys from an array
+array_reduce()	Returns an array as a string, using a user-defined function
+array_replace()	Replaces the values of the first array with the values from following arrays
+array_replace_recursive()	Replaces the values of the first array with the values from following arrays recursively
+array_reverse()	Returns an array in the reverse order
+array_search()	Searches an array for a given value and returns the key
+array_shift()	Removes the first element from an array, and returns the value of the removed element
+array_slice()	Returns selected parts of an array
+array_splice()	Removes and replaces specified elements of an array
+array_sum()	Returns the sum of the values in an array
+array_udiff()	Compare arrays, and returns the differences (compare values only, using a user-defined key comparison function)
+array_udiff_assoc()	Compare arrays, and returns the differences (compare keys and values, using a built-in function to compare the keys and a user-defined function to compare the values)
+array_udiff_uassoc()	Compare arrays, and returns the differences (compare keys and values, using two user-defined key comparison functions)
+array_uintersect()	Compare arrays, and returns the matches (compare values only, using a user-defined key comparison function)
+array_uintersect_assoc()	Compare arrays, and returns the matches (compare keys and values, using a built-in function to compare the keys and a user-defined function to compare the values)
+array_uintersect_uassoc()	Compare arrays, and returns the matches (compare keys and values, using two user-defined key comparison functions)
+array_unique()	Removes duplicate values from an array
+array_unshift()	Adds one or more elements to the beginning of an array
+array_values()	Returns all the values of an array
+array_walk()	Applies a user function to every member of an array
+array_walk_recursive()	Applies a user function recursively to every member of an array
+arsort()	Sorts an associative array in descending order, according to the value
+asort()	Sorts an associative array in ascending order, according to the value
+compact()	Create array containing variables and their values
+count()	Returns the number of elements in an array
+current()	Returns the current element in an array
+each()	Deprecated from PHP 7.2.
+Returns the current key and value pair from an array
+end()	Sets the internal pointer of an array to its last element
+extract()	Imports variables into the current symbol table from an array
+in_array()	Checks if a specified value exists in an array
+key()	Fetches a key from an array
+krsort()	Sorts an associative array in descending order, according to the key
+ksort()	Sorts an associative array in ascending order, according to the key
+list()	Assigns variables as if they were an array
+natcasesort()	Sorts an array using a case insensitive "natural order" algorithm
+natsort()	Sorts an array using a "natural order" algorithm
+next()	Advance the internal array pointer of an array
+pos()	Alias of current()
+prev()	Rewinds the internal array pointer
+range()	Creates an array containing a range of elements
+reset()	Sets the internal pointer of an array to its first element
+rsort()	Sorts an indexed array in descending order
+shuffle()	Shuffles an array
+sizeof()	Alias of count()
+sort()	Sorts an indexed array in ascending order
+uasort()	Sorts an array by values using a user-defined comparison function
+uksort()	Sorts an array by keys using a user-defined comparison function
+usort()	Sorts an array using a user-defined comparison function

 ### PHP Global Variables - Superglobals
 Some predefined variables in PHP are "superglobals", which means that they are always accessible, regardless of scope - and you can access them from any function, class or file without having to do anything special.